-- It is not directly binding on car manufacturers and other industry participants (e.g. coverage of car manufacturers is established through FCAI membership and voluntary agreement to be bound by the FCAI Code and not all car manufacturers are members). - Definitions and exclusions are open to wide interpretation by the signatory parties (e.g. the FCAI Code defines repair and service information to exclude a number of types of information and data). - Dispute resolution under the Heads of Agreement cannot be accessed directly by an independent repairer. - There is no binding dispute resolution mechanism between the signatory industry associations, for instance compulsory and binding mediation and arbitration by an independent third party. - There is no clear process or secretariat for the governance of the Heads of Agreement. - Treatment of security-related information, which could be addressed in a less restrictive way, such as by establishing a process to release the information and data securely. - There is no enforcement mechanism, such as the use of penalties, to require signatory industry associations to behave consistently with the principles of the Heads of Agreement (and in turn to put pressure on their members through processes in their own codes of practice). - Further, the formalisation of the Heads of Agreement may have reduced the flow of information and data from car manufacturers to independent repairers.
+- It is not directly binding on car manufacturers and other industry participants (e.g. coverage of car manufacturers is established through FCAI membership and voluntary agreement to be bound by the FCAI Code and not all car manufacturers are members). - Definitions and exclusions are open to wide interpretation by the signatory parties (e.g. the FCAI Code defines repair and service information to exclude a number of types of information and data). - Dispute resolution under the Heads of Agreement cannot be accessed directly by an independent repairer. - There is no binding dispute resolution mechanism between the signatory industry associations, for instance compulsory and binding mediation and arbitration by an independent third party. - There is no clear process or secretariat for the governance of the Heads of Agreement. - Treatment of environmental, safety and security-related information, which could be addressed in a less restrictive way, such as by establishing a process to release the information and data securely to vetted end users. - There is no enforcement mechanism, such as penalties, to require signatory industry associations to behave consistently with the principles of the Heads of Agreement (and in turn to put pressure on their members through processes in their own codes of practice). - Access for intermediaries was not contemplated, unlike in other jurisdictions. - Further, the formalisation of the Heads of Agreement may have reduced the flow of information and data from car manufacturers to independent repairers.